Kiban Rai

-Kiban Hang Rai (born 24 October 2004) is a Welsh professional footballer who plays as a midfielder for club Aldershot Town.
+Kiban Hang Rai (born 24 October 2004) is a Welsh professional footballer who plays as a midfielder for National League South club Hampton & Richmond Borough.

 Career

-Newport County

-Rai joined the youth academy of Newport County at Under 15 level.
+Rai joined the youth academy of Newport County at under-15 level from Brecon Corinthians.
 He made his senior debut for Newport in the 3–1 EFL League Two away defeat to Salford City at Moor Lane on 5 March 2023 as a second-half substitute for Nathan Moriah-Welsh.
-In June 2023 Rai signed his first professional contract with Newport County On 29 August 2023 Rai scored his first goal for Newport, the 96th minute equaliser in the EFL Cup 1-1 draw against Brentford of the Premier League, which Brentford won on penalties.
+In June 2023 Rai signed his first professional contract with Newport County On 29 August 2023 Rai scored his first goal for Newport, the 96th minute equaliser in the EFL Cup 1–1 draw against Brentford of the Premier League, which Brentford won on penalties.
 On 30 January 2025 Rai joined Southern League club Merthyr Town on loan for the remainder of the 2024-25 season.
 He was released by Newport County at the end of the 2024-25 season.

-Aldershot Town

 On 25 June 2025, Rai agreed to join National League side Aldershot Town.
+On 3 February 2026, Rai agreed to return to Merthyr Town on loan for the remainder of the 2025–26 season.
+On 17 July 2026, it was confirmed that Rai would leave the club at the end of his contract despite featuring in their pre-season fixtures.

+On 31 July 2026, Rai agreed to join National League South side, Hampton & Richmond Borough following a successful trial period.